Uncovering the Past: Senior Seminar

 Your thesis should be based on primary sources either in the original language or in translation.
 You need to explain what sources you plan to use, where they are located, and what methodologies you are considering using to analyze your information.

-All senior theses that are submitted in the History Department should conform to the following structure.
+All senior theses that are submitted in the History and Anthropology Department should conform to the following structure.
 This is intended to allow faculty to judge progress across a consistent timeline.

 Your introduction should include (at least) the following components: